Ryanrob327/csp/_posts/2022-09-25-Final-scrum-roles.md

   - use procedural abstraction
   - show testing

-## My idea, checkers, meets all criteria:s
+## My first idea, checkers, meets all criteria
   - data abstraction with a 2D array when loading the board and pieces.
   - procedural abstraction with how the player interacts with the screen and interacts with the pieces on the board.

+## My second idea, a learning website similar to khan academy
+  - great purpose.
+  - needs some more thought to meet college board criteria.

 # Team Roles
 Ryan - scrum master